 For tax years ending on or after December 31, 2007, the Form IL-1041, Fiduciary Income and Replacement Tax Return, has been redesigned.
-Illinois Schedule NR, Nonresident Computation of Fiduciary Income, with revision date 12/07, reflects the changes made to the 2007 Form IL-1041.
-Use this version of Illinois 2007 Schedule NR (Form IL-1041) for tax years ending on or after December 31, 2007.
+Illinois Schedule NR, Nonresident Computation of Fiduciary Income, with revision dates 12/07 and after, reflect the changes made to the revised Form IL-1041.
+Use the revision of Illinois Schedule NR (Form IL-1041) that has the same revision date of the Form IL-1041 you are filing for tax years ending on or after December 31, 2007.

-Note → Do not use this schedule if you are filing Form IL-1040, Individual Income Tax Return.
+ENOTE Do not use this schedule if you are filing Form IL-1040, Individual Income Tax Return.